SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

 In this paper, we propose a general graph drawing framework that can optimize the layouts of graphs toward diverse aesthetic goals.
-To be specific, if the aesthetic goal is concrete and can be described by a quantitative criterion or a combination of criteria, \modelName\ can optimize the generated layouts toward this quantitative goal regardless of whether the criteria are differentiable or not.
-If the aesthetic goal is too abstract to be described mathematically, \modelName\ can learn to draw graphs of similar aesthetics from a good layout collection that may be selected by humans based on the abstract aesthetic goal.
-We accomplish these goals by developing a novel GAN-based deep learning model, which is illustrated in detail in this section.
+To be specific, given a quantitative aesthetic goal, \modelName\ can optimize the generated layouts toward this quantitative goal regardless of whether the criteria are differentiable or not.
+We accomplish our goal by developing a novel GAN-based deep learning model, which is illustrated in detail in this section.